firedot/tfe_lifecycle_and_output/README.md

 # TO-DO

 - Create a script that:
-  - Presents a list with procedures to choose from including but not limited to:
-    - Tries to read Outputs from a previous run
   - Enable named arguments to be used instead of options menu
 - README with instructions